What You Can Learn From Your 1099 Forms

 If you’re using some type of tax-preparation software or farm your tax prep out to an accountant, you may process these forms with barely a thought.
 But your investment-related 1099s can yield some valuable insights about your portfolio management and its tax efficiency.

-The first two boxes (or columns, depending on how your form is laid out) of 1099-DIV forms deal with dividends: Box 1a shows you the total ordinary dividends you received, and Box 1b shows you which of those were qualified.
-Ideally, all of your dividends will count as qualified, because they're eligible for a lower tax rate than nonqualified ones.
+The first two boxes of 1099-DIV forms deal with dividends: Box 1a shows you the total ordinary dividends you received, and Box 1b shows you which of those were qualified.
+Ideally, all of your dividends will count as qualified, because they’re eligible for a lower tax rate than nonqualified ones.
 Dividends from most U.S. companies, as well as qualified foreign corporations, count as qualified, though there are holding-period requirements to obtained qualified dividend tax treatment.
 By contrast, nonqualified dividends, from REITs and some foreign stocks, for example, are subject to your ordinary income tax rate.

 Box 2a shows whether your mutual fund holdings made capital gains distributions last year.
-(If you yourself made a sale, you'll see that reflected on Form 1099-B, not 1099-DIV.)
-Big distributions have become a fact of life for many mutual funds in recent years: Funds have gains on their books, and those gains must be distributed to shareholders when those appreciated securities are sold.
+(If you yourself made a sale, you’ll see that reflected on Form 1099-B, not 1099-DIV.)
+When funds have gains on their books, those gains must be distributed to shareholders when those appreciated securities are sold.
 Yet some funds, especially broad-market equity exchange-traded funds, traditional index funds, and tax-managed funds, do a better job minimizing those capital gains payouts than others.
 Some investors have put off ditching their serial capital gains distributors because of fear of triggering their own taxable capital gain on the sale, but that might not be as big a deal as they suspect.

 It's worth noting that you won't receive any kind of 1099 if your earnings were less than $10.
 You're still required to report those earnings to the IRS on your tax return, however.
 If you have substantial cash accounts but aren't earning much income, that's a wake-up call to seek out higher-yielding cash options.
 Brokerage sweep accounts often have rock-bottom yields, whereas you may be able to pick up a slightly higher payout with a money market mutual fund, online savings account, or CD.